whelew/MineSweeper/README.md

 - It declares a variable with the value of the number value innerText of the current tile (innerNum = parseInt(this.innerText)).
 - It then uses a series of if else statements to check the innerNum value against 1 - 8.
 - It will then add that tile to a class of "number-one" through to "number-eight".
-- CSS will then change the innerText of the tiles color to a specific color for that class.
+- CSS will then change the color of the innerText to a specific color for that class.

 ## **Light Hosue Test**

-Each html page had an individual light house test.
+Each html page had an individual lighthouse test.

 - Each page had 100% good performance, accessibility, best practices and SEO.
 - The instructions html was the only one to have a 96% for best practices and this is due the eventlistener on line 2:13 of script.js as it is not being called.